The following are several critical areas that institutional investors should thoughtfully consider.

 Effective governance starts with curiosity.
 Ask thoughtful questions.
 Listen carefully.
 Challenge assumptions.

 Successful investing is rarely about timing the market.
-It’s about discipline, allocation, and long-term positioning.
+It is about discipline, allocation, and long-term positioning.